desaiuditd/media-server/README.md

 1. The user discovers a new movie, TV show, or music album that they would like to watch/listen to.
 2. The user opens the Ombi web interface and requests the movie, TV show, or music album to be added to the library.
 3. Ombi sends the request to the appropriate service (Radarr, Sonarr, or Lidarr) depending on the type of media requested.
-4. The service (Radarr, Sonarr, or Lidarr) will automatically search for the movie, music, or series on the internet using the configured indexers and torrent trackers (via Jackett/Prowlarr).<br>
+4. The service (Radarr, Sonarr, or Lidarr) will automatically search for the movie, music, or series on the internet using the configured indexers and torrent trackers (via Prowlarr).<br>
    Once the requested media is found, Radarr, Sonarr, or Lidarr will send a command to qbittorrent to download the file.
-1. qBittorrent downloads the media file from the internet and places it in the 'Media' folder.<br>
+5. qBittorrent downloads the media file from the internet and places it in the 'Media' folder.<br>
    Once the download is complete, file will be move to the appropriate folder, where it will be picked up by Plex and added to the library.
-2. Bazarr is connected to content managers and periodicaly check for new content is added.<br>
+6. Bazarr is connected to content managers and periodicaly check for new content is added.<br>
    Automatically downloads subtitles for the media file and places them in the same folder as the media file.
-3. The media file and its subtitles are now available in the Plex library and can be streamed by the user.<br>
+7. The media file and its subtitles are now available in the Plex library and can be streamed by the user.<br>
    The user can now watch the movie, music, or series and enjoy it with subtitles.
-4. The user can access the media file through the Plex app on their device of choice and begin enjoying the content.
+8. The user can access the media file through the Plex app on their device of choice and begin enjoying the content.

 The user can repeat this process to add new movies, music, or series to their watchlist (Could request from Plex, Ombi, sync IMDB list etc..) and enjoy them on their media server.

 As you can see, the Ombi service acts as the main interface for users to request new media to be added to the library.<br>
-Radarr, Sonarr, and Lidarr with the help of Jackett/Prowlarr work together to automate the process of finding and downloading new media files, while qBittorrent handles the actual downloading of the files.
+Radarr, Sonarr, and Lidarr with the help of Prowlarr work together to automate the process of finding and downloading new media files, while qBittorrent handles the actual downloading of the files.
 And finally, Bazarr service will take care of downloading subtitles.

 ## Architecture